Bhagavad Gita and the Sattvic Diet: By Dr. Harsh K. Luthar

 Other yogis have felt that a raw vegetarian diet is too limiting and include cooked foods as well as dairy products (milk, yogurt, lassi, etc.) in their diet.
 This diet, known as the lacto-vegetarian diet, is probably the most wide spread among Indian Hindus and Jains.

 A few well known yogis have also traditionally included not only dairy but also eggs and egg products in their otherwise vegetarian diet.
 This is known as the lacto-ovo vegetarian diet.

 Although very few Indian yogis include any kind of fish, fowl, or meat in their food, there are exceptions.
 Buddhist yogis, for example Dalai Lama, do eat meat.
-A few Hindu yogis also eat meat pointing out that some scriptures sanction meat eating for certain rituals.
-Hindu castes such as Kshatriya (ruling class or warriors) have traditionally eaten meat.
+A few Hindu yogis also eat meat pointing out that some ancient scriptures sanction meat eating for certain religious rituals.

 For most Hindu and Jain yogis, however, there is no convincing argument for eating meat if one wishes to uphold the supreme principle of Ahimsa and follow the philosophy of nonviolence.